Tucker Student Spotlight

 LIM came to Dartmouth in 2009 as a replication of the program started by Dartmouth alumnus Deb Roney '73 at Juniata College in Huntington, Pa.
 The Dartmouth program has grown from 14 presenters reaching over 250 high school students to 25 presenters reaching over 450 students.
 In its pilot year, 97 percent of surveyed high school students indicated wanting to see additional LIM presentations and 100 percent of teachers agreed that the presentations were valuable additions to their curriculum.

-- To work with partner teachers to positively supplement current coursework with engaging undergraduate presentations focused on language and culture
+- To work with partner secondary school teachers to positively supplement current coursework with engaging undergraduate presentations focused on language and culture.

-- To provide partner teachers with additional resources and a discussion forum for curriculum ideas
+- To provide partner teachers with additional resources and varied professional development opportunities.

-- To help Dartmouth undergraduates begin to understand the complex cultures of rural, under-resourced middle and high schools in local surrounding communities
+- To help Dartmouth undergraduates better understand the Upper Valley by engaging with students from local, under-resourced middle and high schools.

-- To help Dartmouth undergraduates to explore their own interests in education-related career fields
+- To help Dartmouth undergraduates explore their own interests in civic engagement, social justice and education-related career fields.